-This is emerging fast as an employee expectation—as the means of communication that evolved to support old ways of working start to show the strain of the new demands.
+This is emerging fast as an employee expectation – as the means of communication that evolved to support old ways of working start to show the strain of new demands.

-Employees today expect to be able to find the information, the people and the resources they need to do their jobs.
+Employees today expect to be able to find the information, people and resources that they need to do their jobs.

-That’s reflected in a need for visibility into every aspect of their work:
+That’s reflected in a need for visibility in every aspect of their work: